 As frustrating as it is to hover and correct his every misbehavior, imagine what it’s like to be him and have to hear that over and over.
 No wonder he remains strong willed and set on doing things his way.

 To help him oblige, try this trick: tell what you want, not what you don’t want.

 Let’s say he’s holding a cup of juice precariously, ready to spill it at any moment.
 Instead of saying, “Don’t spill the juice,” you might say, “Hold the cup steady.”
 Or even better: “Do you want to drink the juice?
 Come drink it at the table.”

-Free resource: Download my PDF, 5 Tips to Raising a Strong-Willed Child to discover how to nurture and work with—not against—your child’s inner spirit and strong personality.
+Free resource: Grab 5 Tips to Raising a Strong-Willed Child to discover how to nurture and work with—not against—his inner spirit and strong personality.
 You’ll also get my newsletters, which parents say they LOVE:

 “Thanks Nina, this is really helpful.
 I love your emails!” -Marzena Faris

 Just as challenging as it is to hear “no” all the time, so too is it to be told what to do.

 Of course, as parents, we often have to make the call for our kids, regardless of how they feel about our decisions.
 We determine the time they wake up to the food they eat, keeping their best interests in mind.

 But I’m willing to bet that, throughout the day, you can find plenty of opportunities to give your 2 year old a choice in the matter.